DeanoBurrito/northport/kernel/arch/m68k/loader/README.md

 - The kernel is still required to be loaded at -2G or higher, given this is the entire higher half for a 32-bit system the upper 256M is recommended.
 The bootloader will honour whatever load address the kernel requires in it's PHDRs.
 - The kernel **must** be a 32-bit ELF, no support for boot anchors is provided.

+- The transparent translation registers are cleared to zero (disabled).

 ### SMP Feature
 ### Paging Mode Feature